 - Check your child’s tongue, mouth, and teeth

 - Use a wooden stick called a tongue depressor to look under your child’s tongue and check the range of motion

-The doctor may ask older kids to move their tongue around and make certain sounds, like of an r or l.
+The doctor may ask older kids to move their tongue around and make certain sounds.